Ruqhaiya/Barn-Owl-ITD-ILD-analysis/README.md

 ```
 ---

+Acknowledgments
+Special thanks to Professor Brian Fischer for his invaluable guidance and mentorship on this project, and for his wonderful work in auditory neuroscience research.
+This tool was built as part of our ongoing research in understanding population-level auditory coding in barn owls.

+Contact: rsyeda@seattleu.edu
+Project by: Ruqhaiya Fatima Syeda

-For further details or to collaborate, feel free to reach out or explore the project. rsyeda@gmail.com
+For further details or to collaborate, feel free to reach out or explore the project.